-Kusrini Kadar graduated from University of Indonesia for her Bachelor Degree in 1999, then she continued her Master’s (2005) and Doctoral Degree (2015) at Monash University, Australia focusing on Community Health Nursing area.
-Her passion is in the community health nursing and her effort to improve the healthcare services in the community.
-Her research also focusses in the community health area such as how to improve health literacy and self-care management for risk groups in the community including pregnant women and people with chronic disease.
-She has conducted several research from 2014 until now focusing on health promotion for the community.
-She has experienced in supervising undergraduate and postgraduate students for their thesis.
-She has produced several journal articles in peer-reviewed journals and also books related to her expertise.
-In 2022, she received fellowship from Fulbright Indonesia to undertook Visiting Scholar Program at University of Illinois Chicago.
-She worked together with her mentor developing project focus on health education and health literacy of pregnant mother in Indonesia.
-She also involves in collaboration project with several universities overseas such as La Trobe University for students exchange activities.
+Dr. Kusrini Kadar graduated from the University of Indonesia with a Bachelor’s Degree in 1999.
+She then continued her Master’s (2005) and Doctoral (2015) Degrees at Monash University, Australia, focusing on Community Health Nursing.
+Her passion lies in community health nursing, and she is dedicated to improving healthcare services in the community.
+Her research focuses on community health topics, such as improving health literacy and self-care management for at-risk groups, including pregnant women and individuals with chronic diseases.
+Since 2014, she has conducted several research projects centered on health promotion for the community.
+She has experience supervising both undergraduate and postgraduate students with their theses.
+Dr. Kadar has published several journal articles in peer-reviewed journals and authored books related to her expertise.
+In 2022, she received a fellowship from Fulbright Indonesia to undertake the Visiting Scholar Program at the University of Illinois Chicago.
+There, she collaborated with her mentor on a project focused on health education and health literacy for pregnant mothers in Indonesia.
+She is also involved in collaborative projects with several universities overseas, including La Trobe University, for student exchange activities.

 Background: The population of older people should be supported to enjoy optimal quality of life.
 Health professionals should consider a range of interventions that support the older population to maintain their quality of life.
 One such interventional approach involves spiritual care.
 Objective: To explore what is known about spiritual care approaches for older people living in the community.
 Methods: Scoping review informed by Joanna Briggs Institute guidelines.
 Eight electronic databases were searched: CINAHL, Ageline, PubMed, ProQuest Nursing & Allied Health, PsycINFO, Scopus, Garuda, and Neliti.
 The review included quantitative and qualitative primary peer-reviewed research studies focusing on spiritual care interventions for older people living in the community published between 2011 and 2021 in English or Bahasa Indonesia.
 The search was uploaded into an electronic citation manager and imported into Covidence for screening.
 Results: A total of 29 studies were included in the review.
 While the studies were conducted in five continents, most were reported from the Asian continent.
 Five key issues based on the outcome of interventions were found namely psychological, physical, spiritual, multidisciplinary approach, and social connection.
 Conclusion: This scoping review identifies spiritual interventions conducted across many countries have been implemented for older people living in the community.
 Although there are review limitations and further research is needed, these spiritual interventions, both faith-based and non-faith-based, are identified as useful to support the well-being of older people.
 Keywords: spiritual intervention; aging; spirituality; health; older adult; community Impact